thaerkh/vim-workspace/README.md

 ```
 Once toggled on, your workspace will be seamlessly tracked every time you open vim in your workspace directory, and all vim-workspace features will be enabled.
 Conversely, toggling the command off will remove all workspace session history and disable the listed plugin features.

-If you open Vim with file arguments and a workspace session already exists, the plugin will prompt you for whether you want to overwrite with the new session or load the pre-existing one.
+If you open Vim with file arguments and a workspace session already exists, you'll be prompted to whether or not you'd like to load it.

 You can use the following setting if you wish change the default session name:
 ```
-let g:workspace_session_name = '.session.vim'
+let g:workspace_session_name = 'Session.vim'
 ```
 ### Persistent Undo History